(Full time) 2023 start

 This course is accredited by the British Psychological Society (BPS).
 To read more about the benefits of undertaking an accredited programme please see the BPS website.

-In each year of study, you’ll undertake a series of core modules that build your knowledge base, complemented by optional modules from both psychology and education that allow you to explore related topics that suit your interests and career plans.
+In each year of study, you’ll undertake a series of compulsory modules that build your knowledge base.
+This foundation is complemented with discovery modules in Years 1 and 2, and optional modules from both psychology and education in Year 3.
+These allow you to explore related topics that suit your interests and career plans.

-From the start of the degree you’ll study the key theories, values and concepts relevant to psychology and education, and learn about what psychology can bring to an overall understanding of learning and development.
-For example, you’ll consider how together both disciplines can be applied to real life scenarios to inform decision making.
+You’ll study the key theories, values and concepts relevant to both psychology and education, and learn about what psychology can bring to an overall understanding of learning and development.
+For example, you’ll consider how both disciplines can be applied to real-life scenarios to inform decision making.

 Course structure